Casyfill/HSU_Metropolitan_Data/data-driven_decisions.md

 ## Educational Formats
-- lectures
+- Lectures
-- seminar
+- Seminar
-- student blog
+- Student blog

 ## Practical assignment

 Students will be required to:

-- solve a set of optimization problems
+- Solve a set of optimization problems
-- in groups, define an urban optimization/risk problem for Moscow, and make an attempt to solve it, using data and information available
+- In groups, define an urban optimization/risk problem for Moscow, and make an attempt to solve it, using data and information available